 The Company shall ensure that all Representatives who have contacts with Customers or matters involving Money Laundering are provided with regular training and information about the nature of the Money Laundering and Terrorist Financing risks, as well as any new trends within the field.
 The Compliance Officer shall arrange regular training concerning prevention of Money Laundering and Terrorist Financing to explain the respective requirements and obligations.

 Initial training is provided at the start of Representatives employment.
-The Representatives who are communicating with the Customers directly may not start working before they have reviewed and committed to the adherence of these Rules or participated in the Money Laundering and Terrorist Financing prevention training.
+The Representatives who are communicating with the Customers directly may not start working before they have reviewed and committed to the adherence of this Policy or participated in the Money Laundering and Terrorist Financing prevention training.

 Training is provided regularly, at least once a year, to all Representatives and other relevant designated staff of the Company.
 Training may be provided also using electronic means (conference calls, continuous email updates provided confirmation on receipt and acceptance is returned and similar means).
 Training materials and information shall be stored for at least 3 (three) years.

-Compliance with the Rules shall be inspected at least once a year by the Compliance Officer.
-If the inspection reveals any deficiencies in the Rules or their implementation, the report shall set out the measures to be applied to remedy the deficiencies, as well as the respective time schedule and the time of a follow-up inspection.
+Compliance with the Policy shall be inspected at least once a year by the Compliance Officer.
+If the inspection reveals any deficiencies in the Policy or their implementation, the report shall set out the measures to be applied to remedy the deficiencies, as well as the respective time schedule and the time of a follow-up inspection.